-I did this couple years ago for another domain, I kind remember an open-source tool allowing forwarding emails by justing adding DNS record.
-I took some time to search for it but I didn't find the page match with my memory.
-I went Github to search in my stared projects, it turns out the tool now becomes and Freemium SaaS forwardemail.net with a fresh new logo and website design that I can't even recognize it.
+I did this a couple years ago for another domain, I kinda remember an open-source tool allowing forwarding emails by just adding DNS record.
+I took some time to search for it but I didn’t find the page matches with my memory.
+I went GitHub to search in my stared projects, it turns out the tool now becomes and Freemium SaaS forwardemail.net with a fresh new logo and website design that I can’t even recognize it.

 The DNS forwarding feature just works the same, but it requires you to log in and register your domain now.
 I am glad it now being more well documented and charging for premium supports which can help it sustain.

 The config is quite simple as usual, just 3 DNS record:

 MX @ mx1.forwardemail.net 10 MX @ mx2.forwardemail.net 20 TXT @ email@example.com